-The OSCE Office for Democratic Institutions and Human Rights (ODIHR) prepared these Informal Comments in response to a request by the Working Group for Improvement of the Election Process (Working Group), as part of the Support to Electoral Reforms in the Western Balkans Project.
+The OSCE Office for Democratic Institutions and Human Rights (ODIHR) prepared Informal Comments in response to two requests by the Working Group for Improvement of the Election Process (Working Group), as part of the Support to Electoral Reforms in the Western Balkans Project.

-The Informal Comments assess two proposed Draft amendments and submissions made by the Serbian Progressive Party (SNS - hereinafter Draft Law I) and Centre for Research, Transparency, and Accountability (CRTA - hereinafter Draft Law II) to the Law on Unified Voter Register (LUVR).
-The Working Group requested ODIHR's legal opinion on the two alternative drafts, however, following discussions and clarification that these drafts will be further developed prior to submission to parliament for consideration, it was determined that at this juncture Informal Comments would be the most useful for the Working Group.
-ODIHR remains committed to providing a formal legal review of the draft or drafts that the Working Group decides to move forward on and appreciates the Working Group's interest in receiving ODIHR's opinion at this stage and the later stage.
+Initially, the Informal Comments assessed two proposed Draft amendments and submissions made by the Serbian Progressive Party (SNS - hereinafter Draft Law I) and Centre for Research, Transparency, and Accountability (CRTA - hereinafter Draft Law II) to the Law on Unified Voter Register (LUVR) submitted at the end of 2024.
+The Working Group requested ODIHR's legal opinion on these alternative drafts, however, following discussions and clarification that both drafts would undergo further developed before being submitted to parliament for consideration, it was determined that, at that juncture, Informal Comments would offer the most useful format for the Working Group.
+ODIHR remains committed to providing a formal legal review of the draft LUVR or the final draft law amending the LUVR.